egonozer/Spine/README.txt

         /home/seqs/PAO1.fasta   PAO1    fasta
         /home/seqs/LESB58.gbk   LESB58  gbk

-The third column (fasta or gbk) is optional, but should be given if your sequence files end with suffixes other than ".fasta" or ".gbk".
+The third column (fasta, gbk, or comb) is optional, but should be given if your sequence files end with suffixes other than ".fasta" or ".gbk", or if you are providing sequences with gff3 annotation files, i.e. comb(ined).

 If you have genomes spread across multiple files (i.e. chromosomes and/or plasmids), these can be combined by either concatenating the files into one:
 	'cat chrom_I.gbk chrom_II.gbk > combined.gbk'
 or by including all the files in this input file, separated by commmas:

 Example:
 	/seqs/chrom_I.fasta,/seqs/chrom_II.fasta    mygenome    fasta
 	chrom_A.gbk,chrom_B.gbk,plasmid_X.gbk   myothergenome   gbk
+	seqA.fasta,seqB.fasta,seqA.gff3,seqB.gff3   genomeAB    comb

+IMPORTANT: When including multiple files for a strain or
+           joining multiple files within a strain, please ensure that all chromosome/plasmid/contig IDs are unique across files within a single genome.
+If sequence IDs are duplicated, the results are likely to be wrong.

 ** Optional Inputs